Goal & Deadline

 Pricing Your Perks

 Offer your contributors a range of perks at different levels.
-Over 90% of contributions are less than $100, so we recommend offering more perks at lower amounts.
+We recommend offering more perks at lower amounts.
 Many campaigns offering goods or services price their perks above the market value of the item.
 This helps contributors understand that they're not just buying something; they're investing in an idea.
 If you're sending something in the mail, be sure to include the cost of shipping in the price of the perk.
 For more about pricing, see our blog post How to Price Your Perks.

 Sending Your Perks